buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcJunctionBox.md

 ### Element Nesting

+> EXAMPLE A switch, outlet, light fixture, or other component that may fit within one of the gangs of the junction box may be nested.

 { .change-ifc4}
 > IFC4 ADD1 CHANGE  Junction boxes no longer have ports defined, but rely on element nesting for indicating containment of electrical devices.

-#### IfcDistributionFlowElement

-A switch, outlet, light fixture, or other component that may fit within one of the gangs of the junction box.
-Property sets may further define compatible objects based on form factor, voltage, and current.

 ### Material Constituent Set